cordeirochessky/cordeirochessky/README.md

 - 👋 Hi, I’m @cordeirochessky, Caio Alves Cordeiro, former lawyer, changing career and mindset.
-- I’m interested in data science.
+- I’m interested in cyber security.
-- I’m currently learning Python, SQL and the basics of Statistics.
+- I’m currently learning Java, JavaScript and the basics of Computer Science.
-- I’m looking to collaborate on projects related to data analytics.
+- I’m looking to collaborate on projects related to Cyber security and SecOps.
-- How to reach me: @cordeirodata on Instagram and @cordeirochessky on GitHub.
+- How to reach me: @energeia_tech on Instagram and @cordeirochessky on GitHub.